Monday, December 1, 2008

 I got this today from Hillary's press office:

-HILLARY CLINTON SCHEDULE: OCTOBER 10 – 13, 2008
+HILLARY CLINTON SCHEDULE: OCTOBER 10 13, 2008

-Continuing to criss-cross the country for Obama-Biden and other congressional candidates, Senator Hillary Clinton will travel to West Virginia and Arkansas on Friday, October 10 followed by a two-day swing through Pennsylvania on Sunday, October 12 and Monday, October 13.
+s, Senator Hillary Clinton will travel to West Virginia and Arkansas on Friday, October 10 followed by a two-day swing through Pennsylvania on Sunday, October 12 and Monday, October 13.

-On Friday, October 10, Senator Clinton will attend a campaign event for Anne Barth, candidate for West Virginia’s 2nd congressional district.
+On Friday, October 10, Senator Clinton will attend a campaign event for Anne Barth, candidate for West Virginias 2nd congressional district.

 Later in the afternoon on Friday, October 10, Senator Clinton will travel to Little Rock, AR for a rally on the Capitol Steps on behalf of Senators Obama and Biden and the Arkansas Democratic Party.